Tinram/Windows-Survival/README.md

 Corporate environments love Active Directory (AD).

 AD will probably harvest your files from *My Documents* and add them to a remote network server.
-For PC roaming you will want this, else perhaps not?
+For PC roaming access you will want this, else you might not.

-If not, move your personal files to e.g. `C:/mydocs`
+If not, move your personal files from *My Documents* to another location, such as `C:/mydocs`

--- which will then rely on your backup schedule, not AD's (not that I found AD's that frequent anyway).
+-- which will then rely on your backup schedule, not AD's (not that I found AD's that frequent or reliable anyway).

-## Clean Windows
+## Clean

 + [CCleaner](https://www.ccleaner.com/ccleaner/download)